Chapter 1:

 A vein in her forehead started throbbing harder, threatening to pop as she cracked the book open.

-It was gibberish, pure and nonsensical bunk, or at least they were as good as gibberish to her.
+The words were gibberish, pure and nonsensical bunk, or at least they were as good as gibberish to her.
 The language in which these pages were written was none she have ever seen in all the books and manuscripts she had peered through.
 The symbols were unrecognizable, no matter how much she leafed through, regardless of how the pages flicked faster and faster back and forth in her haste.
 Her fingers moved all the more quickly in frustrated desperation, for any sign of familiarity.

 I admire your display of tenacity; your excitement palpable, not to mention engaging!